 - The provider that schedules the service or receives the initial request for a GFE must reach out to the other providers that may also be providing a service to the patient within one business day to request GFE information.
 Those other providers must send the initiating provider a GFE form by the date requested by the initiating provider.

 - Healthcare providers and facilities must also provide information regarding the availability of GFEs on their website, and physical locations where scheduling occurs (including any on-line scheduling portal page).
 This notice must be prominently displayed and written in clear and understandable language.
-A sample notice, based on a model notice from HHS, is attached here.

 - The GFE rules provide patients with a dispute process if the service costs more than $400 over the GFE amount.
 For this reason, it is important that the healthcare providers and facilities include the cost of all reasonably foreseeable services.
 Of course, it is not possible to estimate the cost of unanticipated services that arise due to complications or emergencies.